Biochao/PokemonTwitterFrameBot/README.md

   • Option for Discord error reporting and end of episode messages

-  • Option to not connect to Facebook for testing
+  • Option to not connect to Twitter for testing

   • groups of posts with variable delay